 Interested applicants should send a letter of interest, curriculum vitae, and three letters of recommendation to: email@example.com.

 The University of Washington is building a culturally diverse faculty and strongly encourages applications from female and minority candidates.
 The University of Washington is an Equal Opportunity/Affirmative Action employer.

-Applicants must have completed an ACGME (or foreign equivalent) accredited neurosurgery residency program and be able to obtain a Washington license to practice.
+Applicants must have completed an ACGME (or Canadian equivalent) accredited neurosurgery residency program, be able to obtain a Washington license to practice, and not require a visa.
 Completion of the CAST requirements for preliminary training is required prior to the start of the fellowship period.
 Consideration will be given to applicants who have completed accredited neurology or radiology residencies only on a case-by-case basis.

 Once all required documents (including a letter of interest, curriculum vitae, and three letters of recommendation) have been received and reviewed, selected candidates will be contacted to schedule interviews.

 Vacation, pay, and benefit specifics will be discussed at the interview.
 However, the University of Washington offers a highly competitive compensation package.

 For more information about the UW Neuroendovascular Fellowship Program, please contact: firstname.lastname@example.org.

 Learn more about life in the beautiful Northwest.